matthewfro1818/Troll-Engine-New/README.md

 # Friday Night Funkin': Troll Engine New Modification

-Troll Engine is the fork of [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) that's used on the [Tails Gets Trolled mod](https://gamebanana.com/mods/320596).
+This is a Modification of [Troll Engine](https://github.com/riconuts/troll-engine) that's used on the [Tails Gets Trolled mod](https://gamebanana.com/mods/320596).

 ## Installation: